 The merchant raised a brow at the boy’s statement. “‘Doomed from the start’ you say?” he asked.
 “What of you?
 You mean to tell me a story of a poor boy striving to win the heart of his true love isn’t inspiring?
 Surely you have been an inspiration or have been inspired by another’s will to strive to be more than they are.”
 When Ciel nodded, avoiding the man’s dark eyes, the man chuckled.
 “Come along, boy.
 Let us hear your story.
 I’ve said mine.”

 Ciel took in a deep breath.
-“I’m of nobel birth.”
+“I’m of noble birth.”
 He stated.
 “However, my sister, on the other hand, was taken in by my butler.
 She’s from a factory.
 When I first met her, she begged me to allow her to stay, so I took her in as my sister.
 I turned her from a poor factory girl into a girl of nobility.”

 The merchant then smirked.
 “Now, tell me how that’s different.”
 Ciel tilted his head in confusion.
 “You say a street rat and a princess of doomed from the start.
-How is that different from a factory girl and a nobel.”
+How is that different from a factory girl and a noble.”

-“I taught my sister how to be a nobel.”
+“I taught my sister how to be a noble.”
 The boy explained.
 “Based on your story, the street rat didn’t learn anything.
 Not how to be a proper member of the royal family, not how to govern a country, nothing that comes with being royalty, or even nobility!”
 He exclaimed.
 “He was ‘given the tools’?
 Sounds more like he was told exactly what to do.
 He didn’t better himself.
-Likely, the kingdom this street rat now rules over is doomed to have such an inexperienced, free loading ruler.”
+Likely, the kingdom this street rat now rules over is doomed to have such an inexperienced, freeloading ruler.”